qmk/qmk_firmware/Keymap.md

 #### `fn_actions[]`

 We define the `fn_actions[]` array to point to custom functions. `F(N)` in a keymap will call element N of that array.
-In the Clueboard's case that definition looks like this:
+For the Clueboard's that looks like this:

     const uint16_t PROGMEM fn_actions[] = {
       [0] = ACTION_FUNCTION(0),  // Calls action_function()